-Where can I find information about the Coronavirus situation in Slovenia?
+Where can I find more information about the Coronavirus in Slovenia?

-Are the land borders with Austria, Hungary, Croatia and Italy still open?
+Are land borders to Austria, Hungary, Croatia and Italy open?

-Current information about the checkpoints of Slovenian land borders with Austria, Hungary, Croatia and Italy where it is currently possible to enter or exit the country are listed here.
+Current information about which land border checkpoints with Austria, Hungary, Croatia and Italy are open and where it is currently possible to enter or exit Slovenia are listed here.

 Austria: As of 25 March, 13 checkpoints have been set up along the Slovene-Austrian border.
 Nationals and foreigners holding a maximum 3-day old negative COVID-19 test results or anyone with body temperature below 37,5 degrees and no clear evidence of coronavirus infection symptoms are all allowed entry.

 Hungary: Entering Slovenia from Hungary is possible via three checkpoints and all vehicles on the Hungarian side are examined.
 Upon entering Slovenia, no other measures are being taken except for drivers keeping away from each other and carrying protective gear.